 Scion Staffing articulates another key difference: “Whether an organization requires a CEO or an executive director to lead their organization often depends on the culture of the nonprofit board, and if they themselves are setting the full mission, vision, values and strategy for the organization.
 The more strategic and visionary the needs of the role are, the more likely the role will be named as a nonprofit CEO.”

 I know a couple of executive directors who really are CEOs.
 Over the last 30 years, I’ve also encountered a handful of CEOs who really should be executive directors.
 Regardless, my dream is that someday the Door County Community Foundation’s board of directors will finally give me the title I truly desire: “Big Kahuna.”

-This article, written by the President and CEO of the Door County Community Foundation, Bret Bicoy, originally appeared in the Peninsula Pulse.
+This article, written by Door County Community Foundation President and CEO Bret Bicoy, originally appeared in the Peninsula Pulse.